-Creating a logical structure in the PDF (PDF structure tree) on the basis of Word functions styles and role mapping
+3. Creating a logical structure in the PDF (PDF structure tree) based on Word functions, styles and role mapping

-This process may take some time in case of big documents.
+The whole process may take some time in case of big documents.

 2.3 Role mapping

 To get the best result in terms of accessibility each element of the Word document must have the correct role mapping.